200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-TheWordEater.md

 ```
 The Word-Eater ate our words.
 Without words, meanings were lost, civilization collapsed.
 Librarians still fight.

 Take twenty cards.
-Inscribe ìWord-Eaterî on one, collaboratively write an inspiring words on others.
+Inscribe ‚ÄúWord-Eater‚Äù on one, collaboratively write an inspiring words on others.
 Distribute two cards to each player, including the Word-Eater one.
 The rest forms a stack.

 Play in turns, one for each player.
 Played cards return after full round.